A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

 \subsection{Sources}

-Source terms are determined from a priori knowledge of phase materials and the potential field environment the system is exposed to.
-We write the total energy source such that it does not contribute to internal entropy production \eqref{eq:ineq-decomp-src}: \begin{linenomath*}
+Source terms are determined from \textit{a priori} assumptions regarding the phase materials and the potential field environment the system is exposed to.
+We choose the total energy source such that it does not contribute to internal entropy production \eqref{eq:ineq-decomp-src}: \begin{linenomath*}

 \end{linenomath*} For igneous systems, we take the gravitational acceleration, $\gvec$, as external source of momentum, and the specific radiogenic heating rate of phase materials, $H^i$, as external source of entropy: \begin{linenomath*}